TomatenKuchenDEV/docs/docs/features.md

 	- a role
 	- a user or bot
 	- a word from the German Duden site
-	- die grammatikalische Korrektheit eines Textes (Duden Mentor)
+	- whether a German sentence is syntactically correct (Duden Mentor)
 	- HTTP status codes and HTTP header
 	- Cloudflare status codes
 	- Discord permissions
 	- a YouTube channel with search feature
 	- banned and muted users
 	- movies, series and actors
-	- Discord snowflake info
+	- Discord ID/snowflake info
 	- DNS records of a domain
 	- Discord status
-	- Time span until a specified day is reached
+	- Time span until a specified day/month is reached
 	- Time span until the current year is over
 	- pinned messages
 	- all threads of a server